 As scores are entered by evaluators you may observe orange highlighting around certain criteria when you are viewing the Scoring Summary.
 This indicates that there is a Lack of Consensus on scoring for that particular Criteria.
 In Bonfire, the Lack of Consensus highlighting occurs when there is a 30% or greater spread between the lowest and highest score for a given criterion.

 Let's take a look at an example:

-In the example above there is a Lack of Consensus for the vendor "Days Inn" amongst its reviewers for the criteria titled "History of similar projects" and also for the "Meeting room selection".
+In the example above there is a Lack of Consensus for the vendor "Valley Business" amongst its reviewers for the criteria titled "Responsiveness."
 In other words, there is spread (30% or greater) between the lowest score and the highest score submitted for these two criteria.
 For the vendor "Valiant Suppliers", there is a lack of consensus indicated by "Mixed," meaning that there is an even number of Pass and Fail responses for this criterion.

-Let's click on "Days Inn" to open up a more detailed breakdown:
+Let's click on "Valley Business" to open up a more detailed breakdown:

-In the example above we are looking at the scores from the Days Inn's Evaluation Group 1.
+In the example above we are looking at the scores from the Valley Business' Evaluation Group 1.
 Notice the orange highlighting the criteria with a Lack of Consensus.

-For this particular criteria Renate has provided a low score of 6, meanwhile, Corry has provided a high score of 9 (indicated by the red arrows).
+For this particular criteria Pam has provided a low score of 6, meanwhile, Michael has provided a high score of 9.
 The difference between the low and high score is 3 points.
-The criteria for "History of similar projects" is scored out of 10.
+The criteria for "Responsiveness" is scored out of 10.
 This 3 point spread meets the threshold of 30% which triggers the Consensus highlighting to bring it to your attention.